 Behind the Scenes at California Adventure

 For a fan of Disney magic, this tour is the trip of a lifetime.
-You'll get to see things you would never see any other way and have someone else take care of all your travel... logistics.
+You'll get to see things you would never see any other way and have someone else take care of all your travel logistics.
 You'll meet some other fun Disney fans who will share your enthusiasm, too.

-As is common in the travel industry, the writer was provided with a complimentary trip for the purpose of review.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our ethics policy.
+As is common in the travel industry, the writer was provided with complimentary services for review purposes.
+While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.
+For more information, see our Ethics Policy.